libp2p/docs/content/concepts/_index.md

 # Explore libp2p

 libp2p covers a lot of ground, and may involve unfamiliar terminology and concepts.
-This section goes over the foundational concepts involved in libp2p.
+This chapter goes over the foundational concepts involved in libp2p.

-{{% children description="true" %}}
+{{% children %}}

 {{% notice "note" %}}
 This section is incomplete, and many of the articles are stubs.
 To help fill in